 All the products I use are free of animal testing.
 The commercially formulated products are certified by the Leaping Bunny, PETA, or both.
 If you can have a safe product without cruelty, why go any other way?

 Check out some products I field-tested onsite in my healthy home services.
-I’ve long specializing in environmental allergies and asthma, but these products passed muster with many non-suffering skeptics too.
+I’ve long specialized in environmental allergies and asthma, but these products passed muster with non-suffering skeptics too.